Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 When two systems that leverage TLS attempt to connect, each system will make an effort to verify that the other supports TLS.
 This process is called the TLS handshake, and it is here that both parties decide upon the TLS version, encryption algorithm, cipher suite.
 That will be used in the procedure.
 Once a TLS handshake has been successfully executed, both systems start exchanging data on a secure line.

-Note: A working knowledge of PKI and its constituents, such as keys, may prove to be useful prior to understanding TLS.
+Note: a working knowledge of PKI and its constituents, such as keys, may prove to be useful prior to understanding TLS.
 For now, all you need to know is that encryption and decryption are carried out with help of cryptographic devices called keys.
 In public key cryptography, Public keys are used to encrypt information, while secret Private keys can be used to decrypt that information.
 Since two different keys are involved, this technique is called «asymmetric cryptography», as opposed to «symmetric cryptography», where a single key can perform both encryption and decryption.
 More on this below.

 Every TLS handshake follows the same basic steps.
 For the sake of simplicity, let's assume a browser (a client) is attempting to connect to a server, which hosts a website: